 Attorneys for People Injured in Jackknife Truck Accidents

-Jackknife accidents often result in serious injury or death to the trucker or other motorists and passenger sharing the road.
+Jackknife accidents often result in serious injury or death to the trucker or other motorists and passengers sharing the road.
 Semi-trailers are said to “jackknife” when the trailer and cab swivel into a configuration that resembles an L shape or a closing jackknife.
-This 90 degree angle typically causes the trucker to lose control of the vehicle.
+This 90-degree angle typically causes the trucker to lose control of the vehicle.
 A jackknife accident can occur from various factors that include:

-- Equipment Failure – Malfunctioning brakes systems, exploding defective tires, minimal pedal pressure or other equipment failure can easily cause the truck to jackknife.
+- Equipment Failure – Malfunctioning brakes systems, exploding defective tires, minimal pedal pressure or another equipment failure can easily cause the truck to jackknife.

-- Driver Error – The most common factors in most jackknife accidents involve serious errors including driving mistakes like over correction, trucker inattention, sudden downshift, braking too hard, driving while distracted, fatigue or under the influence of drugs or alcohol.
+- Driver Error – The most common factors in most jackknife accidents involve serious errors including driving mistakes like an overcorrection, trucker inattention, sudden downshift, braking too hard, driving while distracted, fatigue,d or under the influence of drugs or alcohol.

 Semi-trailer jackknife accidents usually cause multiple casualties that include personal injuries, fatalities and property damage.
 This is because the weight and size of most commercial vehicles produce catastrophic results when crashing into other vehicles, motorcycles, bicycles and pedestrians.
 Many trucks that travel the nation’s highways system weigh upwards of 80,000 pounds, which can be devastating if the trucker loses control of the vehicle while it is in motion.